 Dress for the ball:

 It’s easy to find photos from the shows online, but scroll to the bottom for a few pics to inspire you, plus some actual 18th and 19th century masquerade images!
+For those interested in accurate ladies’ costume of the 1800-1820 period, this site has a good summary, including undergarments and accessories.

 Modern formalwear (nice suit, black/white tie, evening gown, etc.) is also acceptable.
 Gowns should be mid-calf or longer – no short cocktail dresses, please!
 National dress, religious dress, and military uniform are always acceptable.